pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/migrations.md

 1. Restore your cluster from the backup you have created in [Step 1](#step-1-back-up-your-cluster):

-=== "Local File"
+   - Local File
     ```shell
     pachctl restore < path/to/your/backup/file
     ```

-=== "S3 Bucket"
+   - S3 Bucket
     ```shell
     pachctl restore --url s3://path/to/backup
     ```

    This S3 bucket is different from the s3 bucket to which you cloned your Pachyderm data.
 This is merely a bucket you allocated to hold the Pachyderm backup without objects.

 1. Configure any external data loading systems to point at the new, upgraded Pachyderm cluster and play back transactions from the checkpoint